letsencrypt/pebble/README.md

 management interface is exposed on a different port than the ACME protocol, and offers several useful testing endpoints.

+These endpoints are specific to Pebble and its internal behavior, but are not part of the RFC 8555 that defines the ACME protocol.

-This interface is configured by the `managementListenAddress` field in `pebble-config.json` that defines the address and the port on which the management interface will listen on.
+The management interface is configured by the `managementListenAddress` field in `pebble-config.json` that defines the address and the port on which the management interface will listen on.
 Set `managementListenAddress` to an empty string or `null` to disable it.